jcrosby3uic/ece366-project1/Project 2/README.md

 Contributions:
 All team members met virtually to contribute to the project's code.
-Josh (Jcrosby) is the primary author of the MIPS file and pushed to the github.
+Josh (Jcrosby) is the primary author of the MIPS files for problem 1 and 2, and pushed to the github.
+Leopold Serps is the primary author of problem 3 (combined problems 1 and 2)
 Leopold (lserp2) and Scott (skwok7) are the primary authors of this README file.